Sheng-Jun/tmux_config/README.md

 tmux is also allowed multiple people to attach the same tmux session to work together.

-I change the hot-key to be **Ctrl+x**, instead of Ctrl+b, which has a further seperation on a keyboard.
+I change the hot-key to be **Ctrl+x**, instead of Ctrl+b, which has a shorter seperation on a keyboard.

 Moreover, I change parts of keys to be vim-like style.